I-Guy/SalmoDEST/README.md

 Credit : Anses ILANGO G., CHERCHAME E., CADEL SIX S.
 -----------------------------------------------
 salMOnella Download gEnome Serotype sT
- <b>MODEST
+ <b>salMODEST
 -----------------------------------------------

-MODEST is made for downloading Salmonella complete genomes or contigs from NCBI.
+salMODEST is made for downloading Salmonella complete genomes or contigs from NCBI.
 It will apply quality filters and generate a report text file for each filter.
 Get_HQ_Genome_1.py is used to download fasta file from IDs list and rename them.
 Get_HQ_Genome2.py is used to download gbk and gff file from ID list and rename them.
 Please note that : "mlst tseeman" can be easily setup for Salmonella